RedDude/ArcherLoader/README.md

 * SFX and Victory songs - customs archers can have their special voice and song
 * Skins - Press up and down for more skins for a specific archer
 * Hair - White hair no more
-* Taunts - Variant or Global enabled, V key on Right stick down
+* Taunts - Variant or Global enabled, Duck and Move the Right Stick down (Or V key)
 * Ghost
 * Wings
 * Particles